An increasing number of Aussies are buying an investment property as their first ever property

 But is it a good strategy for you?
 Let’s take a look at some of the positives, negatives and considerations:

 POSITIVE: LIVE WHERE YOU WANT, NOT WHERE YOU CAN AFFORD

 Many buyers are priced out of the market in the suburb or location they want to live in so have to end up compromising.
-I am the perfect example of this.
-I live (rent) in Albert Park.
-If I was to buy the type of house that I live in now I would need to spend around $1,500,000 (that’s a mortgage payment of almost $2,000 per week), however I pay less than $500 per week in rent, leaving me surplus cash flow and the ability to utilise it to buy other properties for investment.
+As an example of this let’s say it costs $1,500,000 to buy in the suburb you want to live in.
+That’s a mortgage payment roughly of around $2,000 per week depending on prevailing rates and your situation.
+However, renting in the same suburb might be only $500 per week, leaving you surplus cash flow and the ability to utilise it to buy other properties for investment.

 POSITIVE: A SMART OPTION WHEN BUYING WITH A FRIEND OR FAMILY MEMBER